maxpat78/python_utilities/README.md

 `srot.py` simple ROTator cipher

-`myOTP.py` a pure-Python3implementation of TOTP (HOTP, HMAC) that can synchronize current Unix time (UTC) with a NTP pool
+`myOTP.py` a pure-Python3 implementation of TOTP (HOTP, HMAC) that can synchronize current Unix time (UTC) with a NTP pool

 `NTPClockInfo.pyw` show clock offset using myOTP